DJsudartha/Orbital/README.md

 Login page:

 Description:
 The current login page is a simple interface that allows users to make an account with their email and set a password that they can use to login.
-The current design isn't final as we will create a color scheme that will be used for ReVerb as such many changes are in order.

-The login page is still a work in progress as we plan to add a password retrieval system as well as a more in depth user creation to ensure that your profile will be unique and secure.
-A default page where you will need to login is also required as the starting point of the ReVerb app.
+There is also a forgot password and reset password feature now.

 Code description:
 There are 2 folders required: ReVerb Login(Frontend) and Server(Backend).
 Most of the code is inspired by a very informative tutorial by Code with Yousaf, however some changes are made especially in the backend.